 Blog

-In recognition of Rare Disease Day, Kristina Woody shares more about what it’s like to be a caregiver for her husband, Lamar, and her unique perspective on the rarity of ALS.
+Today is Rare Disease Day, an event that takes place worldwide, typically on the last day of February each year, to help raise awareness among policymakers and the public about rare diseases and their impact on patients’ lives.
+In recognition today, Kristina shares what it’s like to be a ALS caregiver for her husband, Lamar, and her unique perspective on the rarity of ALS.

 Blog